Digital Risks, discovered.

 As British Airlines, Air Canada and Cathay Pacific learned, falling prey to a website or mobile app security incident is a real risk.
 With more consumers making direct travel purchases online, the airline industry needs to better protect digital assets.
 Inability to identify and secure the code that renders on consumer devices is a serious problem.
 On average, the Airline sector experienced:

-- 31 domains, on average, execute when consumers access the home page, lowest since the Airline index start
+- 49 domains, on average, execute when consumers access the home page

-- 19 year cookie is the largest tracker; it’s found on 2 sites
+- 18 year cookie is the largest tracker; now it is only found on 1 site

 Get a FREE Digital Risk Assessment